analytixncs/naviga-analytics-docs/docs/report-library/metadata-reports-dataset-ids-names.md

 :::

+## Summary

+This dataset lists all of your Ad Hoc reports and Datasets in your Informer instance.
+It shows the UUI, Name, Owner, create data and last time the report was run or the dataset was refreshed.

+It can be useful in seeing what is being use and what is not being used in your system.

 ## Description
 Lists all of the Dataset and Ad Hoc Queries in the system.
 Shows a created at and updated at date.
 Also shows the last time the Dataset was refreshed or the last time the Ad Hoc Query was run.